 Media plane network element (NE): The existing media plane network element, including MRFP/IMS-AGW/ TrGW/IM-MGW.

 Media plane network function (NF): The corresponding network entity after the service-based transformation of the existing media plane network element.
-Media plane NF has the same media capability as the existing media plane network element.
+Media plane NF has the same media capability as the existing media plane network element.Also, it includes the new media plane network function that support new media capabilities such as Data Channel or AR.

 Media plane network function service (NFS): media plane NF is disassembled into different services, referred to as NFS.
+And also includes the new media capability services.

 Unified Media Function (UMF): The unified NF which load media plane NFS.
+The NFS can be considered as two different parts.
+One is inherited from traditional IMS network and one is enhanced with new network capabilities.
 Any NFS disassembled from any existing media plane NEs (MRFP, IMS-AGW and TrGW) can be loaded into a UMF, which supports the mixed deployment of NFS from different existing media plane NEs at the same time.

 Numf: the service-based interface provided by UMF.
 All media control plane NEs request the media capabilities by this interface.